 On some occasions, we imply that places are but geographic spots accessible by following a set of directions.
 On other occasions, we describe places as spaces characterized by specific forms of practice.
-Often, and this is usually an ethnographer’s key task, we describe what the place was, what happened there, what sort of things were there, who all were there, what did they all do, etc.
+We describe what the place is, what happens there, what sort of things are done there, who all are there, what do they all do, etc.

-A seemingly benign research artifact, our description of a place sets it up in particular ways – simultaneously making few things visible, certain less visible, and others invisible.
+Seemingly benign artifacts, our descriptions of places set them up in particular ways – simultaneously making few things visible, certain less visible, and others invisible.

-In what follows, I provide two different descriptions of a specific place.
-My aim with these descriptions is two-fold.
+In what follows, I provide two different descriptions of a place.
+My goal is two-fold.
 First, I demonstrate how ethnographers can provide pluralistic accounts of places.
-I argue that when we describe places, we aren’t just describing practices, geographies, or things.
-Instead, we are describing our encounters with practices, geographies, and things.
-Seeing place descriptions as experiential narratives allows us to understand and evaluate them as research devices in and of themselves.
+I argue that when we describe places, we do not just describe practices, geographies, and things.
+Instead, we describe our encounters with practices, geographies, and things.
+Seeing place descriptions as experiential narratives helps us to situate them as research devices in and of themselves.
 Second, I use these descriptions as exercises in experimental ethnographic writing.
 My hope is that through these descriptions readers get a better sense of the place that an ethnographer visits.

 Each of the two description takes a specific perspective on my own experiences at the place, highlighting a key facet of my encounters.
 I demonstrate how different approaches lead to different vantage points.

 On Thursday, September 14, 2016 I came to visit Porkstop – a local meat shop in Upstate New York.
 This was my first time at the Porkstop.
 I had in fact driven by it a few times in the past, but never actually ventured inside.
 The visit this time was not for shopping on meat supplies, but was directed towards observing the practices of the Porkstop.
 I wanted to understand how the employees at Porkstop go about their performing their daily activities to run the shop.